 Renting a house

 We have a large range of rental accommodation.
 Prices vary by house size, suburb and access to services.
-Find out the going rent for suburbs in Lower Hutt on the Department of Building and Housing website.
+Find out about rent prices in Lower Hutt on the Tenancy Service's website.

 Find a home to rent or buy in Lower Hutt

 These sites are good places to start your search: